Last updated on July 22nd, 2018

 About 75% of the world’s adult population cannot digest dairy products — they are lactose intolerant.
 Dairy is mucous-forming and causes irritable bowel syndrome and allergies in many people.
 It also aggravates the immune system, keeping it in a state of high alert.
 Raw, unpasteurized dairy is preferable, and goat and sheep dairy is easier to digest for most people with lactose intolerance.

-Cowspiracy is an eye-opening and revealing film about the dairy industry that I recommend you should watch.
+Cowspiracy is an eye-opening and revealing film about the meat, dairy and fishing industries that I recommend you should watch.

 Reduce or eliminate animal products altogether.